gdiaz384/py3translationServer/README.md

 - Warnings:
     - Do not install this globally or alongside fairseq.
-    - This will trash the PyTorch installation fairseq uses because it requires special versions (1.08, 1.13, 2.0.0).
+    - This will trash the PyTorch installation because it requires special versions (1.08, 1.13, 2.0.0).
+    - It also seems to require a special version of fairseq.
+        - This version is available precompiled for Python 3.10 on the [static wheels](//github.com/gdiaz384/fairseq/releases) page.
+        - For Python 3.8 and 3.9, build from source using the commit listed on the static wheels page.
 - Install from unstable build at your own risk:
     - Refer to Microsoft's [guide](//learn.microsoft.com/en-us/windows/ai/directml/gpu-pytorch-windows).
 - More information: